cory-hall/the-tech-bloggers/README.md

   - [License](#license)

   ## Installation
-  There is no installation necessary, simply visit [here](https://the-tech-bloggers.herokuapp.com/) to use the site.
+  There is no installation necessary, simply visit [here](https://the-tech-bloggers.herokuapp.com/) to see the site.

   ## Usage
   This app is hosted from Heroku and only requires you to create an account.
 Follow the above listed link to begin.